ChitcChat-AI/Graph-API/README.md

+# About

 The ChitChat.AI Graph-API is a API-server created with flask and designed to enable researchers to get relevant results of the experiment he run, it creates a network graph and check for interesting graph attributes for the research to analyze after.

 # Installation